icey-franken/kyulux_data_table/README.md

 ### Technologies Used

-This application was built with React (v17) as its front-end framework via (create-react-app (v4))[https://github.com/facebook/create-react-app].
+This application was built with React (v17) as its front-end framework via [create-react-app (v4)](https://github.com/facebook/create-react-app).

-The table itself was constructed with (react-table (v7))[https://github.com/tannerlinsley/react-table] and integrated with (react-beautiful-dnd (v13))[https://github.com/atlassian/react-beautiful-dnd] for drag-and-drop functionality.
+The table itself was constructed with [react-table (v7)](https://github.com/tannerlinsley/react-table) and integrated with [react-beautiful-dnd (v13)](https://github.com/atlassian/react-beautiful-dnd) for drag-and-drop functionality.

 ## Future Considerations